trem3ndous/nmap-port-differ/README.md

 # Nmap Port Differ
 ![image](https://github.com/user-attachments/assets/1f7668cf-f22b-4e5d-affc-ee5d99ee3684)

-The flag grey line means the message was sent with >, meaining ports added.
+The flat grey line means the message was sent with >, meaining ports added.
 Messages with < mean that the port is down.

 Simple nmap differ script, compares open ports using `diff`, and optionally sends alerts to Discord if any changes are detected.